 Company culture is your organization’s personality.
 It's how your people, processes, and environment work together to achieve the organization's goals.
 It's also how your organization interacts with employees, customers, and the larger community — and how they perceive your company.

 The most prominent advocates of a company's culture are its employees.
-Benefits of good company culture include high employee engagement, workplace satisfaction, and a deep sense of organizational affiliation or belonging.
+Benefits of building a strong team culture include high employee engagement, workplace satisfaction, and a deep sense of organizational affiliation or belonging.

 Organizations with good company culture attract employees who are happy to work with and be associated with the company.
 This makes them ambassadors and advocates of the company, building its reputation and attracting more quality talent.

-Read on to learn more about why company culture is important and how to improve company culture in today’s evolving workplace.
+Read on to learn more about why building a strong team culture is important and how to improve company culture in today’s evolving workplace.

 What is the importance of company culture?